Diagnosing the massive-seed pathway to high-redshift black holes: statistics of the evolving black hole to host galaxy mass ratio: Acknowledgements

 \section{Acknowledgements}

-We thank Robert Feldman for useful discussions.
+We thank the reviewer and Haojie Hu for their helpful comments and feedback.
+We thank Robert Feldman and Roberto Maiolino for useful discussions.
 ZH acknowledges support from NASA grant ATP8ONSSC22K0822 and NSF grants AST-2006176.
 Merger tree generation and analysis was performed with NSF’s XSEDE allocation AST-120046 and AST-140041 on the Stampede2 resource.
 The freely available plotting library matplotlib \citep{Hunter_2007} was used to construct the plots in this paper.